-Patient Scenarios.
-You will be asked about challenges you have met and problems which you have solved in patient care contexts.
+Discuss Patient Scenarios: You will be asked about challenges you have met and problems which you have solved in patient care contexts.
 Be ready to share specific patient scenarios where you intervened with difficult cases and individuals to help generate positive outcomes.

-Team Player.
-Nurses must be effective team members and get along with challenging personalities.
+Show You're a Team Player: Nurses must be effective team members and get along with challenging personalities.
 Be prepared to share examples of how you have dealt with difficult colleagues.

 Practice Your Answer.
 Prepare an answer to this question and practice your answer, either in front of a friend or the mirror.

 What Not to Say